 Information for GB leaders and members

-Our Companies are all run by volunteers and so they know best what is appropriate in their own situations.
 We thank our members, parents, guardians and leaders for their patience and support this year.
-We are all learning together how to run our GB Companies in these new ways.
+Our Companies are all run by volunteers and we are all learning together how to run our GB Companies in new ways to keep everyone safe.

 Girls’ Brigade HQ

 Our National Secretary will be working Tuesday-Thursday from our Headquarters in Sandymount starting on September 28th.
 Jemma will continue to work remotely on Mondays and Fridays.
 On these days, she will be available by email or mobile phone during usual office hours.

 Check the Government website for the most up to date information and advice.

 Spunout.ie offer Covid-19 updates and information written by young people, for young people.
 They also offer a text support service for young people feeling anxious or overwhelmed.